 The Chief Revenue Office Aligns Marketing and Sales

-If you are recruiting for the CRO position, we recommend that the Chief Revenue Officer role description / job description should be organized around three layers of a Revenue Architecture.
-These are:
+If you are recruiting for the CRO position, we recommend that you consider organizing the Chief Revenue Officer role description / job description around three layers of a Revenue Architecture.
+The CRO is responsible for:

-Revenue Strategy: Align revenue architecture with business architecture and differentiate go-to-market strategies.
+Revenue Strategy: Ensuring continuous alignment of revenue architecture with business architecture and differentiating go-to-market strategies.

 By using this approach, you will be articulating a comprehensive revenue-focused role description.

 The Chief Revenue Officer reports to the Chief Executive Officer and works closely with colleagues as a member of the senior management team.
 The Chief Revenue Officer is responsible for defining and maintaining the revenue strategy, architecting and integrating the revenue system, and designing and launching revenue programs.

 Defining ideal buyers, selecting markets competitively and setting top-down goals and metrics